Structures and Systems

 The division making the application also then refers to review opinions based on risk analysis from relevant functional divisions (management divisions).
 If there are any concerns, it requests additional due diligence from external specialist organizations for matters requiring a professional point of view.
 The project is then only undertaken upon confirming that there are no problems in those results.

 - Organizational governance, human rights, labor practices, the environment, fair operating practices, consumer issues, and community involvement and development

-We have continued to conduct on-site visits and surveys in group companies since 2001 to prevent environmental pollution.
-We visited and surveyed a total of four companies in FYE 2018.
-We did this together with external experts upon consideration for the environmental and social risks of each company.
-We have completed investigations into a total of 283 offices as of the end of March 2018.
+We have continued to conduct on-site visits and surveys in group companies since 2001 to prevent environmental pollution and risk assessment of labor practice.
+We have completed investigations into a total of 285 offices in the world as of the end of March 2021.

-Visit and Survey Report: DOLE THAILAND Fact-finding Investigation
+Visit and Survey Report: DOLE PHILIPPINES Fact-finding Investigation

-We visited and surveyed the Hua Hin Factory of DOLE THAILAND, a company which manufactures pineapple and other fruit cans and pouches in Thailand, on the 7 and 8 December, 2016.
+We visited and surveyed DOLE PHILIPPINES, a company which produces banana, pineapple and other fresh fruits and manufactures fruit cans in the Philippines, on January 20 to 23, 2020.
 We performed a detailed check concerning the environment and labor safety related risk management and legal compliance situation (e.g., soil pollution, waste, chemical substance management and safety measures) based on the findings of external experts well-versed in the local laws and regulations.
 We confirmed that these matters are being appropriately managed.
-In addition, we confirmed that the company takes measures important in ESG — including the establishment of an internal occupational health committee, the setting and steady implementation of environmental targets, guarantees of purchases from farmers under contract, and regular dialogue with the local government.
-The company has appropriately responded to advice relating to measures to prevent accidents resulting from the operation of food processing machinery and is working to further improve its management level.
+In addition, we confirmed that the company is proactively working on activities that contribute to society and the environment (e.g., biomass power generation on its premises and donations to local schools).